- Target Muscle Group

 - Keep the rep timing slow and control the weight on the way down.

-- Use a full range of motion by allowing the weight to go almost all the way down, while keeping the tension on the bicep muscle.
+- Use a full range of motion by allowing the weight to go down, while keeping the tension on the bicep muscle.

 - Keep your elbow fixed.
 Don't allow it to come forward as you curl the weight up.
 Only your forearm should be moving.